VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 In practice you do not need to write this code from scratch as you can either use an online calculator like [Evan Miller Sample Size Calculator](https://www.evanmiller.org/ab-testing/sample-size.html) or an open source solution like [GoDaddy maintained Python package](https://github.com/godaddy/sample-size).

-## P-values and Statistical Significance
+## p-values and Statistical Significance

 Lets say we picked an appropriate the number of samples, ran the experiment and we got some data that looks like this: